 The application triggers entry into the Biodiversity Offset Scheme, due to the proposed impacts to native vegetation in a biodiversity values mapped area.
-Accordingly, the application includes a Biodiversity Development Assessment Report (BDAR), prepared by De Witt Ecology, dated 19 April 2022.
+Accordingly, the application includes a Biodiversity Development Assessment Report (BDAR), Reference EC103, prepared by De Witt Ecology, dated 19 April 2022.
 The BDAR has been reviewed by Council's Natural Systems Officer, who identified the following deficiencies:

-- Exclusion of candidate species credit species with insufficient justification, including the Haliaeetus leucogaster and Crinia tinnula. - Insufficient surveys undertaken, due to the presence of 20 species being assumed, without targeted surveys, including species listed as vulnerable, endangered and ciricallt endangered; - Insufficient information regarding the loss of aquatic habitat, including amphibians and Myotis macropus; and - Insufficient evidence of measures taken to avoid and minimise impacts to aquatic dependent species and arboreal mammals, as required by the SEARs.
+- Exclusion of candidate species credit species with insufficient justification, including the Haliaeetus leucogaster and Crinia tinnula. - Insufficient surveys undertaken, due to the presence of 20 species being assumed, without targeted surveys, including species listed as vulnerable, endangered and critically endangered; - Insufficient information regarding corridors for fauna movement, noting that the proposed area for clearing would eliminate a fauna corridor (east to west). - Insufficient evidence of measures taken to avoid and minimise impacts to aquatic dependent species and arboreal mammals, as required by the SEARs.